Jarvis

 The Indian IT Sector – Stability, Services, and Scalability

-India’s IT sector, comprising companies like Tata Consultancy Services (TCS), Infosys, Wipro, HCLTech, and Tech Mahindra, has been instrumental in powering global digital transformation.
+India’s IT sector stocks, comprising companies like Tata Consultancy Services (TCS), Infosys, Wipro, HCLTech, and Tech Mahindra, has been instrumental in powering global digital transformation.
 These firms primarily provide outsourced IT services, consulting, cloud solutions, and enterprise tech support to clients in North America, Europe, and beyond.
 As of FY24, the Indian IT-BPM industry generated over $250 billion in revenue, with $200 billion from software exports alone, according to NASSCOM.
 TCS, the country’s largest IT firm, reported revenue of ₹2.40 lakh crore (approx. $29 billion) and net profits of around ₹44,000 crore in FY24.

 The strengths of Indian IT lie in its cost competitiveness, skilled workforce, and strong client relationships.
 With over 5 million tech professionals, India hosts one of the world’s largest talent pools.
 These firms also maintain healthy operating profit margins of 18%–25%, and many have virtually no debt, making them financially sound and dividend-friendly.